andreburto/gotoybox/README.md

 Simple thing to test which OS is being used.

 ## Updates

+**2025-07-27:** Started working on `drive`.
+It needs metter error handling before it's useful.
+The plan is to merge it with the `jquery` project, to make experimenting with UIs easier.

 **2025-07-26:** Added the `pointer` project, for obvious reasons.
 Playing more with `jquery` and it's AJAX-ery.